cybozu-go/moco/docs/design.md

 ### How to make a backup

-TBD

-Users can declare the settings of full dump backup with `mysqldump` and binary log backup with `mysqlbinlog` via `MySQLCluster` CR.
-The configurable settings are:
+Users can declare the settings of full dump backup with `mysqldump` and binary log backup with `mysqlbinlog` via `MySQLDump` and `MySQLBinlog` CRs.

-- `dumpSchedule`: The backup interval of full dumps
-- `binlogSchedule`: The backup interval of binary logs
-- `objectStorageEndpoint`: The URL of object storage where the operator makes backups
+- If you create `MySQLDump` CR, it triggers full dump backup and store it in a S3-compatible object storage.
+- If you create `MySQLBinlog` CR, it triggers to upload binlog file to the object storage.

+If you want to make backups periodically, use `MySQLBackupSchedule` CR.

 ### How to execute master switchover